PoJD/can/README.md

 * 011#10    - toggles the switch on node 11 (here the number in the data can be any number as long as first 2 bits are 0, i.e. anything from 0 to 3F.
 Ranges would then tell more about the actual sending chip as per the encoding of the data byte.
 See https://github.com/PoJD/piclib/blob/master/can.h method can_combineCanDataByte.
 E.g. for firmware version 1 and no errors the CanSwitch would actually send data byte between 08 and 0F
 * 000#00 - should never be sent in the current implementation, but would effectively toggle all outputs on floor 0 (using NORMAL message)
 * 080#00 - should never be sent in the current implementation, but would effectively toggle all outputs on floor 1
+* 200#03.04.02 - changes/sets mapping 3 in floor 0 to map nodeID 4 to output 2.
+All mappings up to 3 (e.g. 1 and 2) has to be set in order for this to be effective

 #### Complex message types below
 * 311#00 - toggles the switch of the node 11 (any number between 0 and 3F for data)